 - The lawyer is representing multiple people under a joint retainer agreement

 - If the lawyer and the client are working out a unique deal

 - If the lawyer is working as a mediator (the lawyer becomes a third party)

-When you get ILA during a mediation or before signing a domestic agreement, you might want to ask your lawyer for an ILA certificate.
+When you get ILA during mediation or before signing a domestic agreement, you might want to ask your lawyer for an Independent Legal Advice certificate.
 Not all lawyers provide this as part of the agreement.
 The other spouse’s lawyer might want to see proof that you receive independent legal advice.
 A judge might also want to see that you received ILA.

 As you can see, ILA sounds very simple, but it’s not.
 It is a critical part of getting a domestic agreement done.
-If you go through a mediation and agree on terms, it’s important to make sure the agreement you sign is binding.
-The last thing you want is to reopen matters years in the future.
+Also, if you go through a mediation and agree on terms, it’s important to make sure the agreement you sign is binding.
+Therefore, the last thing you want is to reopen matters years in the future.

 Please note there is a difference between ILA and independent legal representation (ILR).